-We first consider scenario-1.
-For Fig.~\ref{fig:113}-top-left, we fix $E_2 = E_3 = 1$ and plot the expected utilities of players A and B and the potential function $H$ at the $\epsilon$-approximate Nash equilibrium as functions of $E_1$, where $\epsilon = 10^{-3}$ is used.
-For Fig.~\ref{fig:113}-top-middle, and Fig.~\ref{fig:113}-top-right, we use the same configuration and plot a solution for the probabilities of choosing different resources as a function of $E_1$ at the $\epsilon$-approximate Nash equilibrium for players A and B, respectively.
-For scenario-2 and scenario-3, Fig.~\ref{fig:113}-middle and Fig.~\ref{fig:113}-bottom have similar descriptions to scenario-1.
+We first consider scenario 1.
+For Figure~\ref{fig:113}, top-left, we fix $E_2 = E_3 = 1$ and plot the expected utilities of players A and B at the $\epsilon$-approximate Nash equilibrium as functions of $E_1$, where $\epsilon = 10^{-3}$ is used.
+For Figure~\ref{fig:113}-top-middle, right, we use the same configuration and plot a solution for the probabilities of choosing different resources as a function of $E_1$ at the $\epsilon$-approximate Nash equilibrium for players A and B, respectively.
+For scenarios 2 and 3, Figure~\ref{fig:113}, middle, bottom, have similar descriptions to scenario 1.

 We consider the same three scenarios for the simulations on maximizing the worst-case expected utility.
 In each scenario, for the top figure, we fix $E_2= E_3 = 1$ and plot the maximum expected worst-case utility of player A as a function of $E_1$.
 For the bottom figure, we use the same configuration and plot a solution for the probabilities of choosing different resources for player A as a function of $E_1$.
-Notice that the solutions may not be unique as discussed in Section~\ref{subsec:solving_a0b0}.
-Additionally, for Fig.~\ref{fig:112}-top-middle and Fig.~\ref{fig:112}-top-right, we also indicate the possible range of the solution.
-For scenario-2 and scenario-3, we have obtained the solutions by averaging over $10^{2}$ independent simulations.
-Also, we have used $T =10^5$, $\alpha = 4 \times 10^{4}$, and $V = 2 \times 10 ^2$.
+Notice that the solutions may not be unique, as discussed in Section~\ref{subsec:solving_a0b0}.
+Additionally, for Figure~\ref{fig:112}-top-middle, right, ~we also indicate the maximum possible error of the solution calculated using the error bound derived in Theorem~\ref{lemma:perf_eval}.
+For scenarios 2 and 3, we have obtained the solutions by averaging over $10^{2}$ independent simulations.
+Further, we have used $T =10^5$, $\alpha = 4 \times 10^{4}$, and $V = 2 \times 10 ^2$.